f4exb/sdrangel/plugins/feature/sid/readme.md

 Check to display long wavelength (0.1-0.8nm) X-Ray data from the primary GOES satellite (Currently GOES 16) on the chart.

-This is probably the most useful data in order to see when a solar flare has occured, as there will typically be a sharp peak.
+This is probably the most useful data in order to see when a solar flare has occurred, as there will typically be a sharp peak.
-The GOES satellites are in a geostationary orbit around the Earth, so the measured increase in X-ray flux from a flare will be approximately 8 minutes after it has occured.
+The GOES satellites are in a geostationary orbit around the Earth, so the measured increase in X-ray flux from a flare will be approximately 8 minutes after it has occurred.
 The Y-axis indicates the flare classification.
 M and X class flares are those most likely to have a measurable impact on the ionosphere.

 ![X-Ray data showing M class flare](../../../doc/img/SID_plugin_xray.png)